PeerHerholz/workshop_IRTG2150/_sources/overview.md

 ### When and where

 <div style="text-align: justify;">
-We’ll meet for `two sessions`, one on `March 5th` and one on `March 6th`.
-Each will be roughly `4 hours` in length with a lunch break in the middle.
+We will meet for two sessions, one on March 5th and one on March 6th.
+Each will be roughly 4 hours in length with a lunch break in the middle.

 For both `sessions`, we will meet at `Seminarraum 4/5, building MTI 1, Wendlingweg 2, 52074 Aachen`.